moleculerjs/site/source/docs/0.13/caching.md

 ### Redis cacher
 `RedisCacher` is a built-in [Redis](https://redis.io/) based distributed cache module.
 It uses [`ioredis`](https://github.com/luin/ioredis) library.
+Use it, if you have multiple instances of services because if one instance stores some data in the cache, other instances will find it.

 **Enable Redis cacher**
 ```js